worldline-spain/truffle_bloomen/README.md

 # truffle_bloomen
 ## Description
-**truffle_bloomen** is an experimental project with Smart Contracts deployed to an Ethereum local network.
-It consist of a smart contract named BloomenIndex.
+**truffle_bloomen** is an experimental project with Smart Contracts deployed to an Ethereum local network. <br> It consists in a Smart Contract named BloomenIndex, there you can create a new ERC20 Coin, MusicShop or WebTV.
+For example, in a MusicShop we can also create a new Song and some people can buy it using a certain Coin.
 ## Getting started
 ### Requirements
 #### Node.js